rspraymond/rayperez.com/CONTRIBUTING.md

 - Check all links and references
 - Ensure code examples display correctly
 - Test navigation to and from your article

+## Release Process

+For information about the release process, versioning, and deployment, see [RELEASE_PROCESS.md](docs/RELEASE_PROCESS.md).

+The release process covers:

+- Automated and manual release workflows
+- Version management and semantic versioning
+- Changelog generation and maintenance
+- Pre-release checklist and post-release tasks
+- Troubleshooting common release issues

 ---